FormidableLabs/renature/docs/content/api.md

 }
 ```

-### useFriction Config
+### useFriction

-The force of friction is modeled using the standard equation for friction.
+The force of friction is modeled using the standard equation of kinetic friction.

 ![The force of friction.](../public/friction_equation.svg)